-SNe Ia Publication:
+SNe Ia Publications:

 Globular clusters are systems consisting of hundreds of thousands to millions of stars gravitationally bound together to form one system.
 They were once viewed as the archetype of a coeval, chemically homogeneous stellar population; however, in recent decades, more observations have revealed the existence of two or more stellar populations in globular clusters distinguished by elemental differences presumably arising from differing stellar formation and/or evolutionary paths.
 My work focuses on distinguishing these multiple populations using photometry rather than spectroscopy, the ability of small (0.4 m) telescopes to be able to photometrically distinguish multiple populations, and using the Kolmogorov-Smirnov test in determining the significance of the cumulative radial distributions of these populations.